Recycle your household paper and cardboard

-Please use our waste and recycling collection date finder to find out if your property receives a dry mixed recycling (blue bin) collection service.
+Please use our waste and recycling collection date finder to find out if your property receives a blue bin collection service.

 Trading Standards Advice - Protect your identity

 Before you recycle documents which contain your personal information, please remember to shred them.
 In particular protect your account numbers, passwords, PINs, signatures, date of birth and your name and address.

 What items can't I put in my blue bin?

 - Plastic cans and cartons